 6).
 Prepare for the New Year’s Rush

 You know the gym is never as busy as it is in January, so get ready for that now.
 It might mean adding extra open hours or classes to the schedule, including some classes just for beginners.
-Make sure you have the staff to cover it.
+Make sure you have the staff to cover it and gym member software to manage it.
 Have a plan in place to orient and touch base with each new member, and make sure they’re all receiving a personalized experience, despite the crowd.
 You want to maintain as many of those newbies as you can, so they have a chance of achieving their goals this year rather than experiencing another failed resolution.

 The holidays are stressful enough without getting overwhelmed by the necessary adjustments to your business.
 Start now, and move into the holiday season with the joy it’s meant to bring, and give your business the opportunity to flourish through it all.